 3.4 Classification model evaluation

-Average 5-fold cross validation test prediction accuracy and Receiver Operating Characteristic Area Under the Curve (ROC-AUC) measures were used to evaluate ML model performance.
+Average 5-fold cross validation test prediction accuracy and ROC-AUC measures were used to evaluate ML model performance.
 Accuracy measures the true positive and negative count over the total number of samples, (TP+TN)/(TP + TN + FP + FN).
 Accuracy only gives information about how well the model approves data, but not about how well the model rejects data.
 Therefore, a common measure called ROC-AUC is used to evaluate both classification acceptance and rejection performance.
 ROC-AUC is the area under the false positive rate FPR=FP/(FP+TN) versus the true positive rate TPR=TP(TP+FN) (Burkov, 2019).
 A ROC-AUC score of one indicates perfect prediction of all labeled classes, whereas a score of 0.5 or lower indicates that prediction of all labeled classes is poor, with chance level performance or lower.
 The ROC-AUC is needed in addition to the Accuracy to determine if false positive values are balanced with true positive values, ensuring that the model can accurately reject and accept data.
 Finally, feature importance was of interest because each feature provides distinct information about disorientation.
 It was of interest to understand which feature/s could convey the most informative information about the occurrence of perceptual disorientation.
 Feature importance is calculated such that each feature is shuffled individually and model accuracy is calculated for each shuffled feature.
 Unshuffled model prediction accuracy is subtracted with each of the shuffled feature prediction accuracy scores.
 The change in prediction accuracy for each shuffled feature is ranked, such that the feature with largest change in prediction accuracy is considered the most important feature.
 The permutation importance function from the sklearn toolkit was used to identify feature importance.

 3.4 Physical disorientation